mbailey/mbailey.github.io/docs/notes/software/git/aidock/README.md

 - Set up filesystem monitoring for changes to `.git/` directory
 - Use separate git user with limited permissions for ASSISTANT operations

-## 2. Ensure Confidentiality and Integrity of Sensitive Data
+## 2. Protect Confidentiality of Sensitive Data

 To protect against inappropriate access or modification by ASSISTANT, categorize appropriate access permissions (read, write, none),